BoBoiBoy Movie 2

 BoBoiBoy Movie 2 is a 2019 Malaysian animated superhero comedy film produced by Animonsta Studios.
-Directed by Nizam Razak, who also co-wrote the screenplay with Anas Abdul Aziz, it is a follow-up to BoBoiBoy The Movie (2016) and the first season of the series BoBoiBoy Galaxy.
+Directed by Nizam Razak, who also co-wrote the screenplay with Anas Abdul Aziz, it is a follow-up to BoBoiBoy The Movie and the first season of the series BoBoiBoy Galaxy.
 The film follows BoBoiBoy and his friends as they fight an ancient villain named Retak’ka, who plans to absorb BoBoiBoy's elemental powers.

 BoBoiBoy Movie 2 was simultaneously released in Malaysia, Indonesia, Brunei, and Singapore on 8 August 2019, and in Vietnam on 30 August 2019.
-A follow-up titled BoBoiBoy Movie 3: Gur'latan, based on the Gur'latan arc from the comic version of the second season of BoBoiBoy Galaxy, is slated for release in 2026.
+A follow-up titled BoBoiBoy Movie 3: Ghost of Gurlatan, based on the Gur'latan arc from the comic version of the second season of BoBoiBoy Galaxy, is slated for release in 2027.